Bariatric surgery financing programs can help you pay for your weight loss procedure when insurance does not pre-approve the claim.

 Your local surgeon went to medical school to help obese patients shed unwanted pounds.
 He or she knows little about risk underwriting and collections.

 Most surgical offices refer patients to third-party finance outfits as their “in-house” providers.
-These outside companies are not more lenient with their underwriting just because the practice is in your neighborhood.
+These outside companies are not more forgiving with their underwriting because the practice is in your neighborhood.
 You risk rejection by waiting until the last minute to apply at your doctor’s office.

 Secured Medical Loan